AGBV/pyles/README.md

 To enable this on your end, please execute `git config --local core.hooksPath .githooks/` so the hooks in `.githooks` are used.

 If you rather prefere using [pre-commit](https://pre-commit.com/), a `.pre-commit-config.yaml` is also provided :)

+# Credits

+- This project is based on the already available work of the people from [disordered-photonics](https://github.com/disordered-photonics) and their [CELES](https://github.com/disordered-photonics/celes) implementation in Matlab.
+For the prototype, I am currently mostly implementing their functions 1:1 to python with small tweaks here and there.
+For more information regarding their work, lookup their mentioned repository or their [published paper](https://www.sciencedirect.com/science/article/abs/pii/S0022407317301772) on CELES.
+When this project hits its release and you consider useing it for your research, please cite their work [bibtext](https://github.com/disordered-photonics/celes/blob/master/doc/celes.bib)!
+- Thanks to H. T. Johansson and C. Forssén for the CPython implementation of their [WIGXJPF](http://fy.chalmers.se/subatom/wigxjpf/) project.
+More information on how it works is provided in [their publication](https://epubs.siam.org/doi/10.1137/15M1021908).